-Note: If you're using a Windows parental control system, you might need to add URLs to your allow list.
-For details, consult your Microsoft documentation.
+Note: If you're using a Windows parental control system, you might need to add URLs to your allowlist.
+For details, consult this Microsoft article.

 Review how to find Google IP address ranges.
-Any one of these IP addresses can be used by GSSMO.
+GWSMO can use any one of these IP addresses.

 - Open a new Internet Explorer window.